-FindAterm.com was founded by Rick Dixon, an insurance agent with 20+ years in the business.
+FindAterm.com was founded by Rick Dixon, an insurance agent who has dedicated 20+ years helping individuals, families, and small businesses find the right insurance that’s aligned with their budget and specific needs.
 We are located in Brentwood, TN.
 What we try to do is pull back the curtain on life insurance pricing and let you look at unbiased quotes.
 We even have companies on the calculator available for your review that we don’t even sell.
 You can spend as much time reviewing terms and rates as you like, before or after we talk.
 I don’t like paying insurance premiums myself, just like you I assume, so I will only recommend the best possible option I can find for you.
 I’ll put my experience and 1000s of client interviews to work for you.

 Term life is simply a life insurance policy that locks in your premium and death benefit for a certain number of years.
 If someone refers to a 20 year term policy, this means that the price you pay will not change for 20 years.
 If the death benefit is $100,000 for a 20 year term policy, then for the next 20 years, and as long as you pay the premiums on time, the insurance company will pay your beneficiary $100,000 if you were to die.
 The most common number of years for term policies are 10, 15, 20 or 30 year terms.
 Recently, 40 year terms have been introduced.
 The shorter the term, the less expensive the premium is now.

 The idea behind a term policy is to allow you to purchase the most amount of coverage for the least amount of money right now, and provide the protection for your family for a certain time period.
 Term insurance usually builds no cash value and at the end of the term, your premium will increase.
 Usually the increase is dramatic and most people don’t pay the higher premiums for very long.
 When a term ends, you have a few options, which include:

 - Continue the coverage and pay the increasing premiums

 - Convert the term insurance to a permanent plan.